DakobedBard/dsi-spark/individual.md

 1. Read [**sparkui.md**](sparkui.md) for further guide as to how to use the UI.
 The guide will bring you through `2.` and `3.`.

 2. Load the file in as follow.
+(Note: Loading won't work if your AWS keys contain a slash.
+Generate a new pair if necessary.)

    ```python
    # DON'T INCLUDE THE '[' AND ']'